Great Partnership or the downfall of the common REALTOR?

 Online Real Estate Evolves

 Of course, as everything else on the internet, evolution comes quickly and sites such as RealtyTrac and HomeAdvisor began providing information previously unpublished such as foreclosure listings and prescreened lists of service professionals for the use of both buyers and sellers.
 Consumers’ appetite for real estate information became insatiable.
 They began demanding information such as home price estimates which had generally been controlled by the REALTOR.
+Zillow came out with the Zestimate – which automatically provided home values to the consumer.
+It didn’t take long to realize that Zillow’s Zestamate was inaccurate!
 They wanted lists of houses that were for sale by owner.
 Overnight websites such as ForSaleByOwner.com and NewHomeSource.com popped up and started providing that information.
 The floodgates of real estate information were being forced open and real estate professionals needed a way to catch up and still maintain a feasible business model.

 Online Real Estate Grows With New Users